edgeryders/dynalist_companion/README.md

 ## 4. Usage

-When you finished the basic installation, you can already use the software for testing and development:
+When you finished the basic installation, you can already use the software for testing and development as follows:

-* Fire up your development web application for testing purposes: `python3.6 run.py`
+1. After each SSH login, you need to enter ("activate") the software's Python virtual environment.
+This way, all following Python related commands will use the Python, PIP and libraries of that environment.
+You can do this with an absolute path as follows:

+       source /path/to/your/project/venv/bin/activate

+2. Start the web application for testing and development purposes as follows, using its integrated webserver:

+       python3.6 run.py

-* Use it by visiting this URL in your browser: `http://127.0.0.1:8080`
+3. Access the web application by visiting this URL in your browser: `http://127.0.0.1:8080` (if you configured it to use a different port in `config.py`, use that of course).

-* To process and send notifications *once*, run: `python3.6 notify.py`
+4. Run the notification script to get and process the Dynalist content and send notifications *once* with:

+       python3.6 /path/to/your/project/dynalist_companion/notify.py

 When you also finished the installation steps for the production environment, the application will be publicly accessible on the Internet and send notifications regularly using `cron`.
+You can still also process notifications manually by following the steps 1 and 4 above.